vporton/ic-eth-starter/README.md

 ## Testing

 ```
-npm i
-npm run backend
-dfx deploy frontend
+make
 ```

-Running the app with `npm start` currently does not work as intended due to [a bug](https://github.com/dfinity/cdk-rs/issues/455).
+Running the app with `npm start` currently does not work as intended due to a bug.
 But you can open the URL of `frontend` printed by `dfx deploy frontend` to test the app on localhost.